 8) Ice hockey.
 This is a sport I completely discovered here in Canada and quite frankly, I don’t understand why it’s not as huge in the Netherlands, as we are an ice-skating country… I went to see two games and completely fell in love with the sport.
 I like the fact that ice hockey is fast-paced due to the field being a lot smaller than for example in soccer (obviously the skates also help!).
 Therefore, you’re on the edge of your seat all of the time.
 It’s also very well thought-through.
-For example, instead of punishing the players with a yellow or red card, they are ‘expelled’ for 30 seconds from the current came.
+For example, instead of punishing the players with a yellow or red card, they are ‘expelled’ for 30 seconds from the game itself.
 Thirty seconds is a lot in ice hockey and since there are only 6 players on the field for each team, you can’t really afford to lose someone.
 Moreover, when the game ends in a tie, there is extra-time in which just 3 players go up against 3 other players.
 This is insanely intense and makes the crowd cheer like madmen.

 Ice hockey is really rough though, which we were quite surprised about but secretly enjoyed quite a bit.
 At least three fights happened during the first match we watched.
 One of those times, the players actually took off their helmets and started literally punching each other in the face.
 I thought this was an unbelievable thing to happen, so I figured it was going to be all over the news the next day.
 However, when I checked, I saw nothing about it online whatsoever!
 Surprised, I told the story to my colleagues, who all laughed at my innocence… apparently fights happen during every single ice hockey match.